Jacob L. Shinn: Civil War and Reconstruction

-Shinn took no active part in the civil war and, like many merchants in the South, suffered significant reverses.
+Shinn took no active part in the Civil War and, like many merchants in the South, suffered significant reverses.
 Like many, he was opposed to the secession of Arkansas.
 Shinn and his family may have relocated during the war.
 The youngest son, Charles, was born "in Youngstown, Ohio, in June 1864."

 Shinn was a passenger on the steamer American when it struck a snag on the port bow at about 10 P.M. on January 27, 1870.
-The snag was a known navigational hazard about 24 miles above Little Rock and the boat was running at a slow bell to pass it.
-However, high flow and level in the river had shifted the position of the snag somewhat.
-The collision staved in the steamer's port side.
+The snag was a known navigational hazard about 24 miles above Little Rock, and the boat was running at a slow bell to pass it.
+However, the high flow and level in the river had shifted the snag's position somewhat.
+The collision stoved in the steamer's port side.
 She sank almost immediately into fifteen feet of water.
 Within three minutes of striking, the water was waist-deep in the cabin.
 Shinn finished his journey home by stage.

 During a portion of the Pope County militia troubles in 1872, Shinn took refuge in Little Rock as did his brother-in-law, Joseph H. Battenfield, whose newspaper office, including press, had been burned by the sheriff's militia.

 After Pope County Clerk Wallace H. Hickox was killed in Dover on August 31, 1872, Shinn traveled with an eyewitness of the killing, Rev. J. M. P. Hickerson, to Little Rock where Shinn met with Governor O. A. Hadley on September 4 and arranged a meeting between Hadley and Hickerson.
-Reports said that Frank Hickox, a brother of the slain clerk and another man waylaid the stage between Russellville and Perry Station, at that time the furthest west terminus of the Little Rock & Fort Smith Railroad, thinking to find Hickerson, remove him from the stage and prevent him from seeing the Governor.
-Shinn and Hickerson bypassed Perry Station, traveling on horseback to Lewisburg, where they took the train.
+Reports said that Frank Hickox, a brother of the slain clerk and another man, waylaid the stage between Russellville and Perry Station, at that time the furthest west terminus of the Little Rock & Fort Smith Railroad, thinking to find Hickerson, remove him from the stage, and prevent him from seeing the Governor.
+Shinn and Hickerson bypassed Perry Station and traveled on horseback to Lewisburg, where they took the train.